tdwg/vocab/documentation-specification.md

 **Bibliographic citation:** The preferred citation in human-readable form.
 This part SHOULD also provide access to one or more standardized machine-readable citation export formats.

-If the document is no longer recommended for use (i.e. deprecated), this SHOULD be noted in a **Status note:**, with a description of the reason, and links to recommended alternatives.
+If the document is no longer recommended for use (i.e. deprecated), this SHOULD be noted in a **Status note:** with a description of the reason and links to recommended alternatives.
 This deprecation is distinct from replacement by a newer version of the same document, which SHOULD be indicated in the "Replaced by" field.
 This applies to documents that are vocabulary descriptions (section 3.3), although usually particular vocabulary terms are deprecated rather than the entire vocabulary.

 **3.2.3.2 Table of Contents Section**